SYBIL

 A nation-state with a million-man army is not a thousand times more powerful than a non-state actor with a thousand drones.
 It might be less powerful.
 The army requires feeding, housing, paying, motivating.
 The drones require electricity.

 The asymmetry of capability that once favored large states is inverting.
 A small, well-equipped actor can now project force out of proportion to its size.
-This is why non-state actors — militias, cartels, terrorist organizations — are increasingly able to contest state power.
-Not because they are more numerous, but because the technology of violence is democratizing.
+Non-state actors (militias, cartels, terrorist organizations) increasingly contest state power, because the technology of violence is democratizing.

 Legitimacy is becoming optional.

-The state's monopoly was never just about capability — it was about legitimacy.
+The state's monopoly rested on legitimacy as much as capability.
 The state claimed the right to violence; others were mere criminals or rebels.
 This legitimacy was sustained by mythology: the social contract, the divine right of kings, the will of the people.

 The Sibyl has no need for legitimacy.
 It does not rule through consent.
 It does not require belief.
 It coordinates violence through direct control.
 The robot does not ask whether its orders are legitimate.
 It executes.

-This is terrifying.
-It is also clarifying.
-Legitimacy was always a hack — a way to reduce the cost of violence by making subjects comply voluntarily.
+Terrifying, but clarifying.
+Legitimacy was always a hack, a way to reduce the cost of violence by making subjects comply voluntarily.
 If compliance can be achieved through surveillance and precision enforcement, legitimacy becomes a legacy system.
 Still running, but no longer necessary.

 What happens when violence becomes cheap, scalable, and detached from legitimacy?